xebia-functional/refine_types_scala3/README.md

 How can we model _better_ this domain?
 The primitive types do not help us much.
 Let's dive into the Scala 3 type system.

-## Naive
+## Basic

 [Source Code](./01-naive/src/main/scala/dagmendez/naive)

-The naive way will be to declare just some `type aliases` for the primitive types.
+The naive way will be to declare just some `type aliases` for the underlying types.
 It works the same in Scala 2.
 For example:
 ```scala 3
   type Name    = String
   type IBAN    = String // International Bank Account Number